-- 2.01 The 4A speakerphone system is a hands-free voice switching system for use as a telephone adjunct and is a replacement for the 3-type speakerphone system which is manufacture discontinued (MD). - 2.02 The 4A speakerphone system consists of a transmitter, loudspeaker set, power unit, and either a connecting block or adapter that when connected to a suitable telephone set, provides: - Hands-free telephone operation - On-hook dialing (when dial is not obstructed) - Automatic switching from speakerphone to handset operation - Transmitter cutoff for private conversation - · Visual indication when system is in use - Cutoff common ringer or other signaling devices when desired.
+- 2.01 The 4A speakerphone system is a hands-free voice switching system for use as a telephone adjunct and is a replacement for the 3-type speakerphone system which is MD. - 2.02 The 4A speakerphone system consists of a transmitter, loudspeaker set, power unit, and either a connecting block or adapter that when connected to a suitable telephone set, provides: - Hands-free telephone operation - On-hook dialing (when dial is not obstructed) - Automatic switching from speakerphone to handset operation - Transmitter muting for private conversation - Visual indication when system is in use - Cutoff common ringer or other signaling devices when desired. - 2.03 Components of the 4A speakerphone system are shown in Fig. 3.

-- 2.03 Components of the 4A speakerphone system are shown in Fig. 3. - 2.04 This system may be used with the 1A, 1A1, or 1A2 key telephone systems and all PBXs. - 2.05 For additional schematic and circuit information refer to SD- and CD-69909-01, respectively.
+- 2.04 This system may be used with the 1A, 1A1, and 1A2 key telephone systems and all PBXs. - 2.05 For additional schematic and circuit information refer to SD- and CD-69909-01, respectively.

-A. Ordering Guide
+Ordering Guide

-- 2.06 Components which make up the various arrangements of the 4A speakerphone system are ordered separately as follows: - Set, Loudspeaker, 108AA-\ (includes 7-foot D20N mounting cord) - Transmitter, 680AE-\ (includes 7-foot, D8S mounting cord) - Transmitter, 680AE14-\ (same as 680AE except includes 14-foot D8S mounting cord) - Unit, Control 80B-49† (one required for each 4-wire or combination of 2-wire/4-wire station equipped with 4A speakerphone) - Unit, Power, 85B1-49 - Block, Connecting, 82B-49† - Adapter, 223C-49† - Adapter, 223D-49† - \Add color suffix; refer to paragraph 2.08.
+- 2.06 Components which make up the 4A speakerphone systems are ordered separately as follows: - Set, Loudspeaker, 108AA- (includes 7-foot D20N mounting cord) for use when radio frequency interference and/or static electricity is a problem - Transmitter, 680A- (includes 7-foot, D8S mounting cord) - Transmitter, 680A14- (includes 14-foot, D8S mounting cord) - Transmitter, 680AD- (includes 7-foot D8S mounting cord) for use when radio frequency interference and/or static electricity is a problem - Transmitter, 680AD14- (includes 14-foot D8S mounting cord) for use when radio frequency interference and/or static electricity is a problem - Unit, Control, 80B (one required for each 4-wire or combination of 2-wire/4-wire stations equipped with 4A speakerphone) - Unit, Power, 85B1-49 - Only one required.

+Block, Connecting, 82B-49.

+Adapter, 223A-49.